 Jen has a Master of Arts in Counselling Psychology from Simon Fraser University, and is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors.
-She works flexibly from several approaches, including emotion-focused therapy, sensorimotor psychotherapy, cognitive-behavioural therapy, Adlerian therapy, and eye movement desensitization reprocessing.
+She works flexibly from several approaches, including Emotion-Focused Therapy, Sensorimotor Psychotherapy, Internal Family Systems, Cognitive-Behavioural Therapy, Adlerian Therapy, and Eye Movement Desensitization Reprocessing (EMDR).

 Grief and Loss